-First, we should be very clear that no one actually try to drink for the purpose of blacking out.
+First, we should be very clear that no one actually tries to drink for the purpose of blacking out.
 This is considered a dangerous drinking practice, and we personally condemn any type of irresponsible drinking that endangers your life or the lives of others around you.
-That being said, the mechanics of alcohol consumption and their effects on drinkers, including blackouts, are interesting to say the least.
+That being said, the mechanics of alcohol consumption and their effects on drinkers, including blackouts, are interesting, to say the least.
 They also have a medical basis, and understanding them can help us understand a little more about hangovers as well.

 Like the vast majority of questions pondered by our species, there is no definitive answer to this question.
 Suffice it to say, the more you drink, the more likely you are to blackout and need IVs in the Keys when you wake up.
 Blackouts are highly undesirable.
 At the point that you’ve blacked out, you have drunk so much alcohol that your brain has lost the ability to form new memories.

 Factors that result in blackouts are:

 - Your BAC level;

 - How much you’ve had to eat; and

 Those most likely to blackout are those who binge drink; specifically, those who hit it hard on the weekends.
 Unlike other drugs, instead of being desensitized to alcohol, some become sensitized.
 In other words, it takes fewer drinks for them to get wasted than it did before.
 Of course, there are many alcoholics who drink all day just to maintain a baseline.
 But they are not binge drinkers.
 Binge drinkers have other issues, such as blackout sensitization which means blackouts become more likely the more they drink.